Andrés Monnier

 I perceive my pieces as fragments of materialized consciousness.
 They are more than just a name and a physical object.
 Each piece has a specific functionality and tells a story through the combination of art, design, and sculpture.
 Expression is found in the textures, symbols, and shapes, while also leaving interpretation open to individual perspective.
 But each piece also has elements that link it to my universe of pieces as a whole.

 I could write a bible.
-But from my perspective the most important things that a beginner could hear are: it is never too late to start, don’t be afraid of losing yourself, focus on your works and finding your own path and languages of expression, be sensitive in your life and what surrounds you, because inspiration comes in different shapes.
-Finally but not least, try to fully believe in yourself, it might not be that simple, but you’ll make it and I can guarantee that will make a significant difference.
+But from my perspective, the most important things that a beginner could hear are: it is never too late to start, don’t be afraid of losing yourself, focus on your work and finding your own path and languages of expression, be sensitive in your life and what surrounds you, because inspiration comes in different shapes.
+Finally, but not least, try to fully believe in yourself.
+It might not be that simple, but you’ll make it, and I can guarantee that it will make a significant difference.

-Right now with notes of brutalism and primitive, but at the same time Installation.
+Right now, with notes of brutalism and primitivism, but at the same time, installation.

-To be honest, I don’t believe there’s a specific designer that has influenced my bodies of work, but I do believe I’ve been influenced by finding my passion and realizing who I am thanks to Richard Serra and Isame Noguchi.
+To be honest, I don’t believe there’s a specific designer who has influenced my body of work, but I do believe I’ve been influenced by finding my passion and realizing who I am thanks to Richard Serra and Isamu Noguchi.

 A lot.
 Vincenzo de Cotiis, Hector Esrawe, Aki Cooren, Niclas Wolf, Abel Carcamo, Lucas Morten, Adeline Halot, Paul Cocksedge, Jan Ernst, Isac Kaid, Pietro Francheschini, William Guillion, Jeremy Anderson… and I could name more.